dasong2410/PicBrowser/README.md

 This is my first ios app, and almost all code is from the internet.
 I just did some copy and paste.
 Although there is no much code, it is very helpful for me to learn swift and swiftui.

-If you like it, please feel free to do whatever you want with this app.

 ## Screenshots

 - Website list